Bonneville Power Administration

 BPA Power Products Purchased by Lewis PUD

 Within BPA’s Tiered Rates construct Lewis County became entitled about 1.6% of BPA’s Tier 1, cost based system.
-Of this 1.6% total amount, about 0.6% comes to the District each hour in a flat amount (each month is a bit different based on need) and the other 1% is a bit trickier to manage as it is a percentage share of the output of the FCRPS, and it changes each hour, with volumes based on inflows from Canada, forebay requirements at each dam, flows to maintain fish as required in the Biological Opinion, as well as needs for flood control, irrigation, transportation, etc. Lewis thus has a variable power supply each hour, in both wind and BPA Slice, as well as a variable load to serve, based on weather and other factors.
-In order to manage this hourly balancing of resources and loads, the District contracts with The Energy Authority, with headquarters in Jacksonville Florida and a regional office in Bellevue.
+Of this 1.6% total amount, about 0.6% comes to the District each hour in a flat amount (each month is a bit different based on need) and the other 1% is a bit trickier to manage as it is a percentage share of the output of the FCRPS, and it changes each hour, with volumes based on inflows from Canada, forebay requirements at each dam, flows to maintain fish as required in the Biological Opinion, as well as needs for flood control, irrigation, transportation, etc. Thus we have a variable power supply each hour, in both wind and BPA Slice, as well as a variable load to serve, based on weather and other factors.
+In order to manage this hourly balancing of resources and loads, we have contracts with The Energy Authority, with headquarters in Jacksonville Florida and a regional office in Bellevue.

-During the Tiered Rate discussion and within the contract Regional Dialogue (RD) discussions Lewis PUD receives a Contract High Water Mark – a maximum amount of average energy each year, that can be adjusted downward each contract year if our forecasted loads for the next contract year that runs Oct-Sept shows what our loads look to be less than those loads that established our High Water Mark during the RD process.
+During the Tiered Rate discussion and within the contract Regional Dialogue (RD) discussions we receive a Contract High Water Mark – a maximum amount of average energy each year, that can be adjusted downward each contract year if our forecasted loads for the next contract year that runs Oct-Sept shows what our loads look to be less than those loads that established our High Water Mark during the RD process.